Rowan Buckley PsyD, PhDc

 I am not the right person to help with body dysmorphia, gender identity, concerns for sexual function, or fidelity to one's partner and their shared agreements.

-When couples choose me, the work we do together is animated by fears of changes that uniquely affect people who live with progresssive neurological conditions.
+When couples choose me, the work we do together is animated by fears of changes that uniquely affect people who live with progresssive conditions.
 These are people whose devotion to one another is not in doubt.
 They want to live the rest of their lives in the partnerships that have enriched them.
 So our work is never to try to examine whether they belong together.
 If either person in the partnership is "leaning out" - I'm not the right therapist for that work either.